chande-dhanush/prompting-course/README.md

 ---

+## If you want to learn prompt engineering on your own, follow the guide below to learn it.
+Use Chat GPT or relevant tools.

 ## 📝 MODULE 1: Introduction to Prompt Engineering
 **Objectives:**
 - Understand what prompt engineering is and why it matters for AI agents.